Christianity in Burundi

 Christianity is the majority religion of Burundi.
 It is estimated to be the religion of between 75–94 percent of the Burundian population.
 Of these, the majority (60–73 percent) are Catholics and Protestants make up the remainder (15–20 percent).
 The religion first entered the country under European colonial rule (1890–1962) and remains popular.
 There are estimated to be 557 separate Churches registered in the country.

 History

 Christianity is not indigenous to Burundi and arrived during the period of European colonial rule.
 Protestantism was introduced to the region under German rule (1894–1916) but remained a minority religion.
 In 1916, there were just 7,000 Christians in the entire country.
 Catholicism was introduced under Belgian rule (1916–62) and expanded rapidly during the interwar period when it was encouraged as part of the colonial civilising mission.
 The religion remained popular after independence in 1962.
-Among the observant Christians is the incumbent president Pierre Nkurunziza, a former rebel leader during the Burundian Civil War, who is a born again Protestant.
+Among the observant Christians was the former president Pierre Nkurunziza, a former rebel leader during the Burundian Civil War, who was a born again Protestant.